jugglinmike/mocha-qunit-ui/Readme.md

 * You have to use `suite` instead of `module` in your QUnit tests to declare a module.
 This is unlikely to be fixed because `module` is a reserved word in node.js
 * The QUnit object is not currently exposed
 * `start` and `stop` QUnit methods support is not a complete match for QUnit's behavior.
 You can't start a module more than once, as internally start is mapped to Mocha's `done`.

+##Running tests
+Just run `npm test` from the project folder, or run `node testrunner.js` The tests are all written using this interface, so you may want to peek at them for more examples.

 ##License:
 Copyright (c) 2013 Ian Taylor